Understanding Argument Styles Is The Secret To A Happy Relationship

 Advertisement

-Holly adds another iteration of withdrawing: when someone deliberately sits on the fence and remains passive.
-"They may still argue back but they will try and argue to keep the peace."
+Roberts adds another iteration of withdrawing: when someone deliberately sits on the fence and remains passive.
+"They may still argue back but they will try and argue to keep the peace," Roberts says.
 This can mean agreeing with whatever you say and never attempting to get their own point across, which can add irritation to an argument.

 Open

-These argument styles are in no way fixed — the one you are most drawn to is likely to be one you were familiar with through the adults around you in your formative years, however the person you are arguing with and the context you are in can influence how you argue too.
+These argument styles are in no way fixed – the one you are most drawn to is likely to be one you became familiar with through the adults around you in your formative years.
+However, the person you are arguing with and the context you are in can influence how you argue, too.
 The way you argue with a colleague or a boss will feel different from arguments with a partner or a sibling or a friend.

 Advertisement

-You can recognise the style you’re most drawn to by noticing what is happening in your body during a conflict, says Holly.
-"Try to almost press pause on what's going on and take a minute just to check in with yourself.
+You can recognize the style you’re most drawn to by noticing what is happening in your body during a conflict.
+Roberts says: "Try to almost press pause on what's going on and take a minute just to check in with yourself.
 Do you notice your heart racing?
 Do you notice your legs feeling twitchy because you want to run away from the situation?
 Do you feel so angry that you don't even know what you're saying?"
 Spotting these cues in your felt experience will give a clear indication of whether your response is driven by feelings of anger or anxiety or a desire to escape.

 This can help you to argue in a more productive way, which can, in turn, help your personal relationships.
-To do this, Holly says, you have to be mindful of what you are feeling and saying and owning your own behaviour.
+To do this, Roberts says, you have to be mindful of what you are feeling and saying and owning your own behavior.
 If you are conflict-prone, for example, and really want to ramp up into a big argument, you know that it is not the other person making this happen but you.
-"If I know that's me that's doing that and I'm owning this behaviour, I have the capacity to change that, because I can change myself," says Holly.
+"If I know that's me that's doing that and I'm owning this behavior, I have the capacity to change that, because I can change myself," Roberts says.
 "And if I understand it, then maybe I can be a bit more responsive or have a bit more flexibility."

 Ultimately, the goal in an argument is to feel heard and understood.
 Stepping away from your instinctive argument response can create that space where you can feel heard and, crucially, you can listen to the other person as well, which will mean less time spent arguing and stewing, and more time spent enjoying each other’s company.